Michael Davies (television producer)

-Michael Davies (born 3 March 1966) is a United States-based British television game shows producer.
+Michael Peterson Davies (born 3 March 1966) is an English-born American television game show producer.
 He is best known for bringing the game show Who Wants to Be a Millionaire to American television.
-Since 2014, he has hosted a podcast entitled Men in Blazers alongside journalist Roger Bennett.
-Since 2021, he has served as the executive producer of the game show Jeopardy! following Mike Richards departure from the program after various controversies came to light.
+Since 2014, he had hosted a podcast entitled Men in Blazers alongside journalist Roger Bennett.
+Since 2021, he has served as the executive producer of the game show Jeopardy! following Mike Richards' departure from the program due to various controversies.

 Early life

 Davies grew up in Blackheath, London and attended Mercersburg Academy in Pennsylvania, graduating from the University of Edinburgh.
 He is the younger brother of opera singer Rebecca de Pont Davies and screenwriter William Davies.

 Career

 Early career

 In the early 1990s, Davies served as a development associate at Merv Griffin Enterprises.
+For a time afterward, he served as a senior vice president at Buena Vista Productions (a subsidiary of Disney), where he helped develop the game show Debt, a show with a format so similar to that of Jeopardy! that Merv Griffin Enterprises threatened legal action.
+In February 1998, Davies joined ABC as executive vice president.
+During this time, he served as a programming executive at WABC-TV, an ABC affiliate in New York City.
+He also served as the head of the network's reality programming division.

+Diplomatic Productions

+On December 12, 2000, Davies founded Diplomatic Productions, his first production company, with the help of ABC and Disney.
+On May 12, 2005, Diplomatic folded into Embassy Row after Davies joined forces with entertainment marketer Tera Banks and LivePlanet co-founder and former CEO Chris Moore.

 Blogger

 In 2002 and 2006, Davies wrote a blog about the 2002 FIFA World Cup and 2006 FIFA World Cup for ESPN.com.